grorp/ggraffiti/README.md

 Features:

 - Paint pixel-by-pixel on any node
-- Different sizes: Paint up to 5×5 pixels at a time [experimental]
+- Different sizes: Paint up to 5×5 pixels at a time
 - Paint in custom colors with the RGB spray can
 - Remove graffiti with the eraser-like "remover" spray can or by digging the sprayed nodes
 - Respects protection mods